 This policy describes the medical necessity requirements for performing fetal surgery.
-Fetal surgery becomes an option when it is predicted that there will be severe disability or mortality during delivery or after birth.1
+This becomes an option when it is predicted that there will be severe disability, or if it is predicted that the fetus will not live long enough to survive delivery or after birth.
+Therefore, surgical intervention during pregnancy on the fetus is meant to correct problems that would be too advanced to correct after birth.